Episode 37 Production Report (part 1)

 Recently, I was really into bringing more realism and advanced shading to my painting technique.
 You probably saw it already, but here is a reminder. (click to enlarge)

-Problem: I started episode 37 production this way and...well...
+But when I started episode 37 production with this workflow...well...
 I disliked the early WIP result: bad and static facial expression and tons of slow paint-over process in prevision to fix all of that.

 After comparison with the 36 episodes and 250 pages, the result was close to the style I achieve on the covers for the books of the series.
 I then decided to make that my art-direction goal for the future comic style and rendering as well (click to enlarge).